Frequently Asked Questions

 The scope of entities eligible to qualify as a cooperative is narrowed down.
 The cooperative company is now reserved for ‘true’ cooperatives.
 Existing cooperative companies that do not fit in the new definition must convert to another legal form.
 Furthermore, the cooperative company with unlimited liability disappears.

-The new Belgian Code for Companies and Associations (BCCA) will, to a certain extent, limit the flexibility that cooperative companies have under the former Belgian Companies Code (the BCC) in terms of governance and internal regulations, and introduces mandatory rules on conflicts of interest.
+The new Belgian Code for Companies and Associations (BCCA), to a certain extent, limits the flexibility that cooperative companies have under the former Belgian Companies Code (the BCC) in terms of governance and internal regulations, and introduces mandatory rules on conflicts of interest.
 Certain changes for other legal forms are also applicable to the cooperative company, such as the cap on liability of directors, the abolishment of share capital (requirements), changes regarding the form and content of the share register, distributions, possibility of communications through e-mail, etc.

 If you would like us to assist you or would like to receive more information, please contact us via your usual Loyens & Loeff contact person(s) or via the button below.Send an e-mail